-Occasionally you’ll come across a knitting pattern that contains the instructions “bind off in pattern.”
-In this video, Mary Beth Temple demonstrates how to work this pattern instruction.
+Occasionally, you might come across a knitting pattern that contains the instructions to “bind off in pattern.”
+In this video, Mary Beth Temple explains what this instruction means and how to work it.

-Mary Beth works a swatch with a checkerboard pattern along the top, that’s worked in knit 5 stitches, purl 5 stitches patterning.
+In this video, Mary Beth uses a swatch with a checkerboard pattern along the top that is worked in a five knit, five purl stitch pattern.
 As she is working the bind off, she works the stitch as it’s presented.
-She knits the knits and purls the purls as she’s simultaneously binding off, making sure to bring the yarn between the needles as she’s changing stitches.
+She knits and purls while simultaneously binding off, making sure to bring the yarn between the needles as she is changing stitches.